Zakaria29041996/KG-for-LA/README.md

 ## Overview

-This project aims to improve learning analytics by transforming raw xAPI data into a semantically enriched knowledge graph.
+This project focuses on building a **data engineering pipeline** to transform raw xAPI data into a semantically enriched knowledge graph for learning analytics.

 The SMART team at the University of Liège collects fine-grained student interaction data through the FB4You mobile application using the Experience API (xAPI).
 While xAPI standardizes data collection, the resulting datasets are semi-structured, heterogeneous, and difficult to analyze without complex queries and strong domain knowledge.

-This project addresses these challenges by converting raw JSON xAPI statements into a structured and queryable knowledge graph.
+This project addresses these challenges by converting raw JSON xAPI statements into a structured, interoperable, and queryable knowledge graph.

 ---